Grendon Underwood: Current village

 The Church of England parish church of Saint Leonard dates from the 12th or early 13th century.
-The village has a public house, "The Swan" specializing in Thai cuisine (correct at 2015).
-Grendon Underwood Combined School is a community school with about 280 pupils.
+The village has a public house and restaurant, "The Swan".
+Grendon Underwood Combined School is a community school with about 180 pupils.
 The village has a single village shop.
 The Grendon Garage operated in the village until 2015, when it relocated to Tingewick, near Buckingham.
 The former premises were demolished for redevelopment.

 Grendon Underwood once bordered Bernwood Forest, the nearest remnants of which are now Grendon and Doddershall Woods, which are detached from the village itself by approx 500 metres.
 Both woods are now silvicultural and classified as ancient forest and are sites of special scientific interest (SSSI's).
 This offers protected status to some of the endangered species of animals residing therein such as Bechstein's bats, and nightingales.
 There are also 35 species of butterflies such as purple emperor, brown hairstreak, black hairstreak, wood white, the silver washed fritillary, high brown fritillary, marsh fritillary, pearl-bordered fritillary and small pearly-bordered fritillary.